11 of Black Widow's Best Allies

 Arguably, with the possible exception of Winter Soldier, her deepest, most committed romantic relationship happened with the Man Without Fear.
 The two fought side by side and lived together in San Francisco until, alas, their relationship unraveled and DD headed back to the East Coast.
 The two still boast a long history of flirtatious friendship and getting each other’s back no matter what.

 Choosing to stay on the West Coast, Black Widow quickly helped begin and lead the super hero team known as the Champions.
 Soon after, as an act of paying it forward, Widow helped aid the Russian super hero Darkstar in defecting to the United States.
 Joining the Champions at the same time, Darkstar and Widow served side by side as teammates.
 From time to time, they would team up again, usually to oppose Russian overreach.
-Any change in their relationship brought on by Darkstar’s murder and resurrection via techno organic virus has yet to be revealed.

 Saved by Black Widow as a child, Red Widow grew up not just admiring her one-time savior but doing her all to follow in Natasha’s footsteps.
 Besides her drive, Ava Orlova brings the ability to transmit electricity through objects to her mission.
-As of now, the two have only met the day Romanov rescued Orlova from the Russian mafia, but a team-up does seem inevitable, does it not?

 The Hype Box